 This section introduces some of the items and terms that administrators use in this service:

 - Resource locations

 The desktops and apps that the service delivers to your users reside on virtual machines (VMs).
 Those VMs are created (provisioned) in the catalog.

 When you deploy desktops, the machines in the catalog are shared with selected users.
 When you publish applications, multi-session machines host applications that are shared with selected users.

 For Remote PC Access, a catalog contains existing single-session physical machines.
 A common deployment includes machines located in your office.
 You control user access to those machines through the configured user assignment method and selected users.

 If you’re familiar with other Citrix Virtual Apps and Desktops products, a catalog in this service is similar to combining a machine catalog and a delivery group.
-(The catalog and delivery group creation workflows in other services are not available in this service.)

 For more information, see:

 - Create catalogs for published desktops and apps.

 - Create catalogs for Remote PC Access.